Aging changes in the heart and blood vessels

 - Abnormal heart rhythms (arrhythmias) of various types can occur.

-- Anemia may occur, possibly related to malnutrition, chronic infections, blood loss from the gastrointestinal tract, or as a complication of other diseases or medications.
+- Anemia may occur, possibly related to malnutrition, chronic infections, blood loss from the gastrointestinal tract, or as a complication of other diseases or medicines.

 - Congestive heart failure is also very common in the elderly.
 In people older than 75, congestive heart failure occurs 10 times more often than in younger adults.